hotwax/oms-documentation/deployment&configuration/napita/flow-definitions/flow-definitions.md

 ---
 description: >-
-  Learn how to efficiently manage and reuse data flow designs in Apache NiFi using Flow Definitions.
+  Learn how to efficiently manage and reuse data flow designs in Napita using Flow Definitions.
 ---

 # Flow Definitions

 Flow Definitions are akin to Templates, referring to reusable data flow components and configurations for saving and reusing in various instances.
-They enable users to create reusable flow templates, which can be shared, imported, and customized across different NiFi instances, fostering consistency, standardization, and reuse of data flow designs.
+They enable users to create reusable flow templates, which can be shared, imported, and customized across different Napita instances, fostering consistency, standardization, and reuse of data flow designs.

 Users can customize imported Flow Definitions by adjusting parameter values, modifying connections, or adding components to meet specific requirements.
 The existing flows can be used both in the same instance or in altogether a new instance